fionafibration/team-frotress-2/README.md

 Uber tracking requires the use of the OMPHUD-sexy edit

+WARNING - Use only in private lobbies / servers with consenting players, and test your strengths before using them.
+The default values are ad-hoc and not suitable for every person or device

 # Features
 - Custom vibration strength and time for kills, death, using Uber, and passing milestones of Ubercharge percent
 - Multipliers for critical kills, killstreaks, and "Uberstreaks"